lyckantropen/quicktime_atoms/README.md

 # QuickTime Atoms

-Homework I did for a recruitment.
+Tools for parsing QuickTime container files.

 The entry point for the script is `qtparse/__main__.py`.